nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ## Server Code 151

-### Description
+### LeavePublicRoom

 **DEPRECATED, used in Soulseek NS but not SoulseekQt**

-We ask the server to stop sending us messages from all public rooms, also known as public chat.
+We ask the server to stop sending us messages from all public rooms, also known as public room feed.

-### Function Names

-  - Nicotine+: LeavePublicRoom

-### Data Order
+#### Data Order

   - Send
       - Empty Message